 You can also limit the time spent per day playing from 1 hour to 8 hours.
 To choose this option, follow the above instructions and select ‘Restrict Playing Time’.
 Once exhausted, you will no longer be able to participate in gaming until the time limit is reset at midnight ET.
 Any request to lower your limit will take immediate effect, while requests to increase or remove your limit will not take effect until at least 24 hours after you have made your request.

 At any time, you can request your deposit, withdrawal, transfer and playing transaction history directly from our software.
 To request this information from the Main Lobby screen of the Desktop software, select: 'Tools', 'History & Stats' and later 'Playing History Audit'.
-In the mobile app you can need to tap on the Menu button (Android) or 'More' button (iOS), go to 'Settings & Tools', scroll down and choose 'Requests' and select the 'Playing History Audit' option.
+In the mobile app you can need to tap on the 'Account' button, go to 'History' and select the 'Playing History' option.

 From the menu that appears, you can select a date range to request the specific information required.
 You will also need to select a password for the file.
 You may choose any password you wish; however, we do not recommend using the same password as for your Stars Account.
 If you wish to view your StarsCoin information, please ensure the relevant box is checked.